plone/documentation/working-with-content/portlet-management/portlet-types.rst

 =======

 A Classic Portlet is refers to the way portlets were used in older version of Plone, prior to Plone 3.
-You must create a Page Template in the ZMI and properly set the path and macro to enable the portlet.
+You must create a Page Template in the Management Interface and properly set the path and macro to enable the portlet.
-This requires technical knowledege of both TALES and the ZMI.
+This requires technical knowledege of both TALES and the Management Interface.

 .. warning::